-Financial Year 2020-21.
+Financial Year 2021-22.
 The Demand of DI Pipes is likely to be muted owing to seasonal factors.
+Duringthe

-During the Covid-19 situation, safe and hygienic water supply is most important for the Government.
+Covid-19 situation, safe and hygienic water supply is most important for the Government.
 Ductile Iron pipe is the safest and most suitable pipe for transportation of water not only in urban cities but also in rural India.
-The company is hopeful that Central and State Governments will continue to give priority and remain committed in respect of ongoing and future water supply, sewerage and irrigation projects in the country.
-The overall outlook for pig iron market in financial year 2020-21 may not be very encouraging due to slowdown in automobile sector and oversupply in domestic market due to sluggish global pig Iron market.
+The company is hopeful that Central and State Governments will continue to give priority and remain committed in respect of on-going and future water supply, sewerage and irrigation projects in the country.